-For the past five years, I’ve enjoyed serving as an ordinance worker in both the Provo and Provo City Center Temple.
-I’ve held multiple different callings and currently serve as the assistant shift coordinator.
+For the past nine years, I’ve enjoyed serving as an ordinance worker in both the Provo and Provo City Center Temple.
+I’ve held multiple different callings, including shift coordinator.
 Over the years, my eyes have been opened to so many things; it has been a blessing in my life to feel so comfortable and confident when I’m inside the Lord’s house.

 Advocate for Your Needs & Avoid Stress

 Many who come to the temple are stressed, worried, or anxious because of their shortcomings, perceived or otherwise.
 It’s admirable to want to perform the ordinances in the temple as correctly and devoutly as you can.
 However, the Lord wants His temple to be a place of learning and peace.

 Don’t be afraid to ask for help, even if it seems silly.
 Temple workers want to put you as the patron first.
 Do you need help with your ceremonial clothing?
 Do you feel lost?
 Perhaps you’d like to sit in a certain spot in the endowment room or haven’t memorized all of the sacred words needed for certain ordinances.
 You might just want to go to the bathroom or be terribly thirsty.

 Whatever it is, speak up and ask a temple worker for help.
 Let go of your stress and worry.
 Our temple matron has taught that there is almost nothing you or a worker can do to invalidate an ordinance as long as you’re trying your best.

 You are not the one offering the blessings of the temple to deceased ancestors: Jesus Christ is.
 You are simply bringing that deceased person to the altar where they can make choices to covenant with Christ.
 You’re necessary and you’re so needed as a temple patron, but leave all of your fear and worry about the ordinances and your abilities to Christ.